Universal structure of objective states in all fundamental causal theories: Complete decoherence

-From the definition of complete decoherence on a classical set $\boldsymbol{\alpha}$ (definition~\ref{def:complete decoherence}), it is immediate to see that applying the same decoherence twice on a single system is like applying it once.
+From the definition of complete decoherence on a classical set $\boldsymbol{\alpha}$ (definition~\ref{def:complete decoherence} in the main text), it is immediate to see that applying the same decoherence twice on a single system is like applying it once.
 In other words, $D_{\boldsymbol{\alpha}}^{2}\rho=D_{\boldsymbol{\alpha}}\rho$ for every state $\rho$.
 Indeed, by definition $D_{\boldsymbol{\alpha}}\rho$ is a classical state $\gamma$, and applying the complete decoherence again, this classical state stays the same.